edgedb/edgedb/docs/ui/data_explorer.rst

 a technical background or new users lacking the time needed to learn the ins and outs of a new database.
-It is also useful for skilled users who are looking to explore the links between object types over possible multiple levels of depth without having to continually recreate queries to do so.
+It is also useful for skilled users who are looking to explore the links between object types over possible multiple levels of depth without having to continually write new queries to do so.